afraenkel/DSC180B-DS-Capstone/assignments/01-getting-started.md

 After submitting this assignment, each individual will be assigned a different group's proposal to peer review, due **Tuesday 4/7 11:59PM**.
 The peer review will be turned in on Canvas.

+For the peer review, you will be assigned another groups assignment and you must complete it *individually*.
+Answer the following
+questions:

+1. Summary of the question/problem being approached.
+1. What is the most interesting aspect of the proposal.
+1. What is the most difficult task to complete in the project?
+Do you see any possible issues completing the task?
+1. What is the clearest part of the proposal?
+1. What is the most unclear part of the proposal?